WL-Biol185-ShinyProjects/CWP-trends/README.md

 * Dr. Gregg Whitworth

 # Copyright and Licensing
-Copyright 2016 John Bowman, Michael North Jr.
+Copyright (C) 2016 John Bowman, Michael North Jr.

 This file is part of CWP-trends.